 “ Microsoft is very much an IT-oriented product.
 It is sold through their IT department and is bundled with all other tools that have nothing to do with CRM.
 And they say, “Oh, you want CRM?
 Well, we'll just plug that in."
 But when you just plug something in, you put yourself at risk of failure. ”

-This experience uniquely positions us to provide you with some takeaways and lessons learned on the Microsoft Dynamics vs. Salesforce opposition.
+This experience uniquely positions us to provide you with some takeaways and lessons learned on the Microsoft Dynamics versus Salesforce opposition.

-What is the Difference Between Salesforce and Microsoft Dynamics?
+What is the Difference Between Salesforce vs MS Dynamics?

 Salesforce is a SaaS-driven model of CRM with a major focus on system connectivity, customizability, and a simplified learning curve.
 Speaking of the platform’s SaaS nature, which is Software as a Service, I mean that Salesforce has always been a cloud-based, services-oriented platform focusing solely on enhancing Customer Relationship Management, which is why its ticker symbol is CRM.